Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word these is a plural demonstrative pronoun:

-These days are rainy.
-These days are rainy.
+These days are rainy.- These days are rainy.

-I don't know these people.“I don't know these people.
+I don't know these people.– I don’t know these people.

-give- to give
+give- give

-Verb give translates as "to give":
+Verb give translated as “give”:

 Give it to me.- Give me that.

-Give me a day to think the problem over.
-Give me a day to think about this problem.
+Give me a day to think the problem over.- Give me a day to think about this problem.

-Often a verb give used in the meaning "present":
+Often verb give used in the meaning "present":

 day- day

-Word day translates as "day":
+Word day translated as "day":

-every day- everyday
+every day- every day

 two days ago- two days ago